 Stone Child College maintains an attendance policy for all students attending college.
-Students that are on programs must maintain at least 70% attendance in classes and financial aid (PELL) requires 60% class attendance.
-Class attendance is maintained daily by the instructors and entered into the Campus Anyware class attendance roster.
+Students that are on programs must maintain at least.
+Students that are on programs must check with each program requirements.
+Financial Aid (PELL) requires 60% class attendance for all courses.
+Class attendance is maintained daily by the instructors and entered into the Campus AnyWare class attendance roster.
 The daily attendance is collected weekly and a weekly attendance report is computed on all student class attendance.
-Students that do not attend classes or maintain the mandatory percentage of class attendance are dropped from the program; those students on financial aid will not receive their PELL grant until they have reached the mandatory attendance requirement.
+Students that do not attend courses or maintain the mandatory percentage of class attendance are dropped from the program; those students on financial aid will not receive their PELL grant until they have reached the mandatory attendance requirement.